mongodb-js/mongodb-client-encryption/README.md

 ```

 >[!Note]
 No verification is done when using npm to install the package.
-To ensure release integrity when using npm, download the tarball manually from the GitHub release, verify the signature, then install the package from the downloaded tarball using `npm install mongodb-client-encryption-X.Y.Z.tgz`.
+The contents of the Github tarball and npm's tarball are identical.

 To verify the native `.node` packages, follow the same steps as above using `mongodb-client-encryption-X.Y.Z-platform.tgz` and the corresponding `.sig` file.